chainpool/api/substrate/errors.md

 - **summary**:   Proposal must exist

 ### TooEarly
-- **summary**:   The close call is made too early, before the end of the voting.
+- **summary**:   The close call was made too early, before the end of the voting.

 ### TooManyProposals
 - **summary**:   There can only be a maximum of `MaxProposals` active proposals.